Your Guide to Growing Lettuce in Containers

 I like growing lettuce in containers.
 It frees up garden space and makes growing lettuce easier.
 It’s an excellent way for anyone with limited space to grow different lettuce types.

 Do you enjoy growing lettuce in containers?
 As my grandfather taught me, “There’s as many ways of gettin’ a farm job done as there are farmers.
 Ya gotta be willing to listen, help, and learn from ’em, even if it’s just to see what not to do.”
 So feel free to share your tips and experience in the comments below.
-You can always reach me personally with questions or concerns by using the Contact Me page.

 Safe and Happy Journey,